 Just as medical expenses jump as BMI climbs, medical costs drop with weight loss and a lower BMI.
 In a 2021 analysis of data from almost 21,000 respondents who lost enough weight to move from obese to overweight, annual healthcare spending was reduced by 20%.

 Point being: We’re not just talking about a number on the scale, but an investment in your health and your future.

 Here at Found, we know obesity is a disease, not a decision.
 It’s not a simple matter of eating less and moving more.
-In fact, many factors—environmental, genetic, hormonal, and behavioral— play a role.
+Many factors—environmental, genetic, hormonal, and behavioral— play a role.
 And while research shows that lifestyle changes (including quality sleep, physical activity, and stress management) work, one of the most effective ways to treat obesity may be a combination of medical treatment and social support.

-Our holistic approach combines behavior change, social support, technology, and medication to break the cooker-cutter approach to weight care and help you find success.
+Our comprehensive approach combines behavior change, social support, technology, and medication to break the cooker-cutter approach to weight care and help you find success.
 Found member Kristen says, “If you were to ask me what I have found through this program, I think that I found success for the very first time with my battle with weight loss.
 The changes I am making are lifetime changes.”

 Found has board-certified providers who can evaluate your needs and prescribe weight loss medication if it’s right for you.
 You'll also have one-on-one access to a health coach the first month you're with Found, plus a supportive online community and an in-app lifestyle change program to help you succeed long-term.
 Take our three-minute quiz today, and you’ll see why hundreds of thousands of members believe in Found.